An "entry level" electrostatic system, headphone + energizer, that lets you hear every last detail within your music.

 The Jade II “threads the needle” between being true to life, accurate and uncolored, while also being relatively forgiving toward not-so-good recordings.

-The black line is something that could be called the „ideal“ curve of what a headphone should sound like.
-The Harman Research Group has a range of scientific studies around audio and the human perception of it - one of which was, how should a headphone sound like to be favored by a majority of people, no matter the age or other demographic variables?
+The black line is something that could be called the “ideal” curve of what a headphone should sound like.
+The Harman Research Group has a range of scientific studies around audio and human perception—one of which asked: How should a headphone sound to be favored by a majority of people, regardless of age or other demographic variables?
 This result is called the Harman target.

-From left to right we have the sub bass, bass, mids and then the curve finally tilts upward where the treble begins - this part of the frequency spectrum gets amplified naturally by the shape of the human ear.
+From left to right we have sub-bass, bass, mids, and then the curve finally tilts upward where the treble begins—this part of the frequency spectrum gets amplified naturally by the shape of the human ear.

-As an open-back, electrostatic headphone, it does not have endless oomph in the subbass region but still a sufficient amount.
-It is extremely neutral in the mids, with a slight emphasis between 3-4kHz.
+As an open-back electrostatic headphone, it does not have endless oomph in the sub-bass region, but it still offers a sufficient amount.
+It is extremely neutral in the mids, with a slight emphasis between 3–4 kHz.

 Harman Research: